Environmental, Social and Governance

 2024 Reporting

--Increase recycling rate within our corporate office by 10% (from a 2023 baseline)
+• Increase recycling rate within our corporate office by 10%

 2025 Initiatives

--Increase recycling rate within our corporate office by 10% (from a 2024 baseline)
+• Increase recycling rate in our office by 10%

-Metric tons of carbon emissions avoided through redeployment in 2023
+Tons of carbon emissions avoided through redeployment in 2024

 Social